top of page

 The Rirorni backed up at her curt words.

 “Now, you will escort us into Rithakhar.
-We will sell our mere dragon to our buyer, collect our bounty, and return to our ancestral home,” My-re commanded.
-She then rubbed her belly for effect, looked at Vomarian lovingly, and continued, “So, my husband and I can give birth to our first child.”
+We will sell our mere dragon to our buyer, collect our bounty, and return to our ancestral home,” My‑re commanded.
+She then rubbed her belly for effect, looked at Vomarian, and continued, “So, my husband and I can give birth to our first child.”

 The lead Rirorni nodded in understanding.
-He quickly motioned for his men to fall in line to escort them.
+He motioned for his men to fall in line to escort them.

 “One more thing.
-Since I’m with child, I assume there won’t be a problem with keeping my headdress and veil on in Rithakhar, as it Shagornan elf custom for expecting mothers?”
-My-re snapped.
-“It is a sacred time for a woman carrying a new, fragile life and important to remain hidden from evil spirits and curses, so I won’t be removing it ever time a stranger asks.”
+Since I’m with child, I assume there won’t be a problem keeping my headdress and veil on in Rithakhar.
+It is a Shagornan Elf custom for expecting mothers and a sacred time for a woman carrying a new, fragile life.
+It is important to remain hidden from evil spirits and curses, so I won’t remove it whenever a stranger asks,” My‑re snapped.

-“What about your headdress and the possibility of someone recognizing you?”
+“Ah, nice.
+What about your headdress and the possibility of someone recognizing you?”

 RECENT POSTS: